 Whether you're a hiker, biker, kayaker, power boater or beach lover—York County is your outdoor recreation destination.
 Historic Yorktown's mile-long pedestrian Riverwalk is the perfect place for casual strolling or serious power walking.
-You can catch your supper at the fishing pier, dock your boat at the Riverwalk Landing pier, let the kids participate in Captain Mayhem's School of Piracy or book a sunset sail aboard the Yorktown Schooners Alliance and Serenity.
-Enjoy an ideal getaway with your own private party of up to six people during a leisurely cruise with Let's Go Sail.
+You can catch your supper at the fishing pier, dock your boat at the Riverwalk Landing pier, let the kids participate in Captain Mayhem's School of Piracy or book a sunset sail aboard the Yorktown Schooner Alliance.
+Looking for a unique way to celebrate a special milestone in your life?
+Inquire about a private charter aboard the Alliance—for you and up to 48 guests.

 Tour by Land on a Bicycle or Segway

 Rent a bicycle from Patriot Tours & Provisions and enjoy a leisurely ride down the Riverwalk, around the Yorktown Battlefield, or even up the Colonial Parkway.
 Or if you're a little more adventurous, book a guided Segway Tour and learn some history while stopping for some amazing photo opportunities.
 These tours take place year-round, weather permitting.

 Benches line the walk to give you the chance to sit and people watch or simply admire the natural beauty of the York River.
 They are also the perfect resting spots to enjoy your ice cream from Ben & Jerry's.

 Tour by Water on a Kayak, Paddleboard, or Sailboat!

 Explore by water and at your own speed when you rent a kayak or paddleboard from Patriot Tours & Provisions.
 You can also book a private cruise along the York River for parties of up to 49 people.
 You can customize your charter to fit your needs with a variety of catering and beverage services for private events.